-- fields (Sequence [DataFieldBase]) Sequence of the individual fields - copy_fields (bool) Flag determining whether the individual fields given in fields are copied.
+- fields (sequence or mapping of DataFieldBase) Sequence or mapping of the individual fields.
+If a mapping is used, the keys set the names of the individual fields. - copy_fields (bool) Flag determining whether the individual fields given in fields are copied.
 Note that fields are always copied if some of the supplied fields are identical.
 If fields are copied the original fields will be left untouched.
 Conversely, if copy_fields == False, the original fields are modified so their data points to the collection.
 It is thus basically impossible to have fields that are linked to multiple collections at the same time. - label (str) Label of the field collection - labels (list of str) Labels of the individual fields.
 If omitted, the labels from the fields argument are used. - dtype (numpy dtype) The data type of the field.
 All the numpy dtypes are supported.
 If omitted, it will be determined from data automatically.